cambridge-cares/TheWorldAvatar/JPS_MEN/README.md

 ### TODO:
  - [x] Finish backup of visualization
+ - [ ] Once MEN fails, the other resources can't be accessed (i.e. once MEN stalls, I can't execute a call to Tomcat)
  - [ ] \(Optional) virtual environment for python

 ### What if the visualization isn't working?